MadeByMike/madebymike/site/writing/maths-and-code.md

 ---
-title: "On maths and coding"
+title: On maths and coding
-description: "A more personal article on being a developer and having an average mathematical ability."
+slug: maths-and-code
-date: "2016-10-16"
+description: A more personal article on being a developer and having an average mathematical ability.
-tags:
+date: 2016-10-16
-  - personal
+tags: [personal]
 ---

 When I was at school I had a strong interest in learning to code, but I was terrible at maths.
 My teachers and parents told me I would need strong mathematical abilities to be a good developer and although they didn't mean it to be, I found this discouraging.
 I really wasn't good with numbers and I couldn't see this changing.